 Approximately 40% of adults have issues falling or staying asleep and many rely on over-the-counter or prescription medications to sleep.
 Valerian is considered a reasonably priced alternative without known side effects.
-With over 500 articles on valerian posted on the PubMed database, it is a highly researched herb.
+With over 500 articles on Valerian posted on the PubMed database, it is a highly researched herb.
 Valerian extract is reported to produce significant improvements in sleep latency and in sleep quality.
-Other applications include occasional anxiety and restlessness (Ahn, 2016).
+Other applications include restlessness (Ahn, 2016).

 Some over-the-counter products are standardized to several "key" constituents, but most herbalists agree, using the whole extract is best.
 Valerenic acid and other aromatic compounds support the limbic system of the brain and the normal enzyme-induced breakdown of Gamma-aminobutyric acid (GABA).
 The non-volatile valepotriates contribute to the sedative activity of the central nervous system, though this mode of action is not as clearly known.